pico-cs/firmware/protocol.md

 ### Examples

 The following examples demonstrate the usage of the text protocol.
-For each example the first block shows the command request message (please remember to start each commend with '+') and the second block shows the response.
+For each example the first block shows the command message (please remember to start each commend with '+') and the second block shows the reply.

-Each command needs to be ended with a \<CR\> and each response message does end with a \<CR\> as well.
+Each command needs to be ended with a \<CR\> and each reply message does end with a \<CR\> as well.
 For better readability the \<CR\> is not shown.

 - read temperature
     ```